Dragon Hunters (film): Release

 An English dubbed version starring the voices of Forest Whitaker, Rob Paulsen and Mary Mouser was released in the United States on 5 April 2008.

 Home media

-Dragon Hunters was released on DVD on November 5, 2008 in France by Warner Home Video.
+Dragon Hunters was released on DVD on November 5, 2008, in France by Warner Home Video.
 About 1 Million DVDs (French and English version) were sold in the US.

 Reception

 Box office

 Dragon Hunters grossed €34,068 in France for a worldwide total of $12,235,843.
 In Brazil, the film opened to number four in its first weekend, behind Horton Hears a Who!, Doomsday and Never Back Down.
 In its second weekend, the film moved up to number three.
 In its third weekend, the film dropped to number four.
 In its fourth weekend, the film dropped to number five, grossing $61,167.

 Critical reception

 The review aggregation website Rotten Tomatoes surveyed 9 reviews and found 67% of them to be positive, with an average rating of 5.8/10.
-The site's critical consensus reads: "Like the television series that spawned it, Dragon Hunters is a solidly made thrill fest whose poignant themes of teamwork and friendship will linger long after the end credits."